What Does Non-Ionizing Mean in Terahertz Devices?

 • use as much as you want

-• How close is it to the skin?
+• How close is the device to the body?

-Non-ionizing is one line on the map.
+Non-ionizing is one coordinate on the map.
 It is not the whole terrain.

 Non-Ionizing vs Safe: The Difference